SublimeVentures/portal/README.md

 - -- expire otcPending after 5 minutes

 - clean old otcPending - every month after backup

-- enable for reservation even on blocked reservation button
 - timeline for user activities for each investment in vault tab
+- reassign allocation
 - new investment update for api
-- reassign allocation
-- extract style to 3vc / citcap

 - migrate citcap
+- enable for reservation even on blocked reservation button
 - promo codes to reduce our fees + rate limit on invest
 - connect discord to app
 - lootbox
 - notifications
-- delegated -> invest to vault or hot

 - gtag
 - whale deposit/ withdraw features in settings
 - whale page